punnettsun/R_Practice_Project/README.md

 # R_Practice_Project
 ### Use given data to practice R
 Data obtained are state-wide(CA) daily inventory of hospital status aggregated at the county level.
+Make sure directory in R code is changed for user.

 Examples of output:
 Sacramento                 |  Fresno